Getting to Cape Cod

 Drive with intention

 The Sagamore crossing sets the tone.
-Treat arrival day like strategy, not dead time, and the Cape usually starts much smoother.
+Treat arrival day like part of the trip, not dead time, and the Cape usually starts much smoother.

 Use ferries selectively